Extensively drug-resistant tuberculosis: Transmission

 Like other forms of TB, XDR-TB is spread through the air.
 When a person with infectious TB coughs, sneezes, talks or spits, they propel TB germs, known as bacilli, into the air.
 XDR-TB cannot be spread by kissing, sharing food or drinks, or shaking someone's hand.
 The bacterium has the ability to stay in the air for several hours.
 A person needs only to inhale a small number of these to be infected.
 People infected with TB bacilli will not necessarily become sick with the disease.
 The immune system "walls off" the TB bacilli which, protected by a thick waxy coat, can lie dormant for years.

 The spread of TB bacteria depends on factors such as the number and concentration of infectious people in any one place together with the presence of people with a higher risk of being infected (such as those with HIV/AIDS).
 The risk of becoming infected increases with the longer the time that a previously uninfected person spends in the same room as the infectious case.
 The risk of spread increases where there is a high concentration of TB bacteria, such as can occur in closed environments like overcrowded houses, hospitals or prisons.
-The risk will be further increased if ventilation is poor.
+The risk will be further increased if ventilation is poor, but reduced when mechanical filters are used.
 The risk of spread will be reduced and eventually eliminated if infectious patients receive proper treatment.